Level3-REST/site/doc/patterns/list/filterable.md

 ### Operands

 Filter declarations use logical operands to describe how to filter the entries in a list by property values.
-String value comparisons should be case-insensitive if possible, though the resource implementation decides this rule.
-The resource implementation might also not accept all operands listed.
+String value comparisons should be case-insensitive if possible, though the resource implementation decides this rule based on the field's semantics.
+The resource's data types guide the applicability of the listed operands to filtered fields.

 | Operand | Purpose                          |
 | ------- | -------------------------------- |